 Malibu Rising by Taylor Jenkins Reid

-Best for fans of explosive family drama and California lifestyle
+Best for fans of explosive family drama and a 1980s California aesthetic

 New York Times bestseller

-Nina was just publicly abandoned by her pro tennis player husband.
-And her siblings are dealing with major drama of their own.
-By midnight, the party is out of control and the family members are forced to face all of their troubles at once.
+Nina was just publicly abandoned by her pro tennis player husband, and her siblings are dealing with major drama of their own.
+By midnight, the party is out of control, and the family members are forced to face all of their troubles at once, as the mansion goes up in flames.
+It’s as lovable as all of Reid’s novels.

 The Most Fun We Ever Had by Claire Lombardo